 One of the main reasons for the long-term success of our Community Department is the way they operate so smoothly as a team and by building quality working relationships with partners and key community agencies.

-Janice Chappell brings the enthusiasm & passion for her teaching of sporting skills and sportsmanship which still impresses all the schools and clubs she deals with.
+Janice Chappell brings the enthusiasm and passion for her teaching of sporting skills and sportsmanship which still impresses all the schools and clubs she deals with.

-The team have been officially recognised for their work with the Gateway scheme winning Welsh Scheme of the Year in 2002, being rewarded with a meeting with HRH Prince Charles for their work within the Princes Trust and have been presented with many tokens of thanks, which are proudly displayed in their office, from satisfied and grateful visitors to their home at Rodney Parade.
+The team have been officially recognised for their work with the Gateway scheme, they have been rewarded with a meeting with HRH Prince Charles for their work within the Princes Trust and have been presented with many tokens of thanks, which are proudly displayed in their office, from satisfied and grateful visitors to their home at Rodney Parade.

-Most recently the department were proud to be shortlisted in the 'Contribution in the Community' category at the South Wales Argus Business Awards 2018.
+Most recently the department were proud to be shortlisted in the 'Contribution in the Community' category at the South Wales Argus Business Awards.

 The Community Team